Past. Present. Future.

 In the late 1970’s Mark played the rock / town hall circuit in bands “Montana” and “Borg” primarily throughout the south west corner of the Adelaide metro.

-THE BEAT BOYS: In 1980 Mark formed a band called “The Beat Boys” who commanded the prime corporate work and support work across Adelaide and South Australia.
+THE LITTLE RUBBER BAND / THE BEAT BOYS: In 1980 Mark formed a The Little Rubber band later to become “The Beat Boys” who commanded the prime corporate work and support work across Adelaide and South Australia.
 The Beat Boys regularly performed in the order of six (6) performances per week during those years.
 The Beat Boys were invited by the then Lord Mayor of Adelaide Steve Condos to perform at his first Lord Mayors New Year Eve street party in King William Street Adelaide to, according to the Advertiser, 25,000 people.

 BODY HEAT: The Beat Boys Drummer (Jim Latta) invited Mark to join his Big Band called Body Heat.
 Body Heat was regularly engaged to support acts such as The Four Kinsmen, Jade Hurley, The Deltones and many more high profile acts in large venues across Adelaide along with season shows at venues like the Palladium Room at the Bridgeway Hotel etc….

 PEEPING WILLY AND THE “Y” FRONTS: Throughout the 1990’s and beyond Mark developed other big bands, nominally “Peeping Willy and the Y Fronts” that was made up of the Police band horn line and some of Body Heats regulars such as Tony Lillywhite and Alan Waller (R.I.P.).
 This band was principally a Rock and Roll swing band.